Ket language

-The Ket (/ˈkɛt/ KET) language, or more specifically Imbak and formerly known as Yenisei Ostyak (/ˈɒstiæk/ OSS-tee-ak), is a Siberian language long thought to be an isolate, the sole surviving language of a Yeniseian language family.
+The Ket (/ˈkɛt/ KET) language, or more specifically Imbak and formerly known as Yenisei Ostyak (/ˈɒstiæk/ OSS-tee-ak), is the sole surviving language of the Yeniseian language family.
 It is spoken along the middle Yenisei basin by the Ket people.

 The language is threatened with extinction—the number of ethnic Kets that are native speakers of the language dropped from 1,225 in 1926 to 537 in 1989.
 According to the latest reports from linguists, this number has since fallen to less than 30.
 A 2005 census reported 485 native speakers, but this number is suspected to be inflated.
 According to a local news source, the number of remaining Ket speakers is around 10 to 20.
 Another Yeniseian language, Yugh, became extinct in the 1970s.

 History

 Documentation

-The earliest observations about the language were published by Peter Simon Pallas in 1788 in a travel diary (Путешествия по разным провинциям Русского Государства, Puteshestviya po raznim provintsiyam Russkogo Gosudarstva).
+The earliest observations about the language were recorded by Daniel Gottlieb Messerschmidt in 1723, in a travel diary, where the oldest extant Ket vocabulary, belonging to the Eed-Šeš dialect, (эрь-сесь, lit. 'sable-river') was recorded.
 During the 19th century, the Ket were mistaken for a tribe of the Finno-Ugric Khanty.
 A. Karger in 1934 published the first grammar (Кетский язык Ketskij jazyk), as well as a Ket primer (Букварь на кетском языке Bukvar' na ketskom jazyke), and a new treatment appeared in 1968, written by A. Kreinovich.

 Decline and current use

 Ket people were subjected to collectivization in the 1930s.
 In the 1950s and 1960s, according to the recollections of informants, they were sent to Russian-only boarding schools, which led to the ceasing of language transmission between generations.
-Now, Ket is taught as a subject in some primary schools, but only older adults are fluent and few are raising their children with the language.
+As of 2013, Ket is taught as a subject in some primary schools, but only older adults are fluent and few are raising their children with the language.
 Kellog, Russia, is the only place where Ket is still taught in schools.
 Special books are provided for grades second through fourth but after those grades there is only Russian literature to read that describes Ket culture.
 There are no known monolingual speakers as of 2006.
 A children's book, A Bit Lost by Chris Haughton, was translated into the language in 2013.
 Alexander Kotusov was a Ket folk singer and poet who died in 2019.

-Only three localities, Kellog, Surgutikha and Maduika, retain a native Ket-speaking population in the present day.
+Only three localities, Kellog, Surgutikha and Maduyka, retain a native Ket-speaking population in the present day.
 Other villages such as Serkovo and Pakulikha were destroyed in the second half of the 20th century, dispersing the local Ket population to nearby towns.

 Dialects

-Ket has three dialects: Southern (Upper Imbat), Central and Northern (collectively Lower Imbat).
+Ket has three dialects: Southern (Upper Inbatz), Central and Northern (collectively Lower Inbatz).
 All the dialects are very similar to each other and Kets from different groups are able to understand each other.
 The most common southern dialect was used for the standardized written Ket.

 The three remaining Ket-majority localities natively speak different dialects.
-Southern Ket is spoken in Kellog, Central Ket in Surgutikha and Northern Ket in Maduika.
+Southern Ket is spoken in Kellog, Central Ket in Surgutikha and Northern Ket in Maduyka.